 OCR National Extended/Diploma: Merit/distinction profile plus GCE A level Biology, Human Biology or Applied Science

 Please note that we accept a maximum of 8 UCAS points from GCE AS Levels and that the Welsh Baccalaureate (core) and A Level General Studies will be recognised in our offer.
 We will also consider a combination of A Levels and BTECs/OCRs.
 FETAC Level 5 (Major Award) with Biology or Human Biology at Distinction and the remaining subjects at Merit.
 Applicants must also have GCSE Grade C or above in English and Maths.
+We do not accept level 2 Key Skills/Functional Skills as an equivalent to GCSE.
+Please note that applicants must also have evidence of recent study within the last 5 years.

 This section aims to provide you with a course overview, as well as information on how you will be taught and assessed.